SPANDigital/presidium-core/_key_concepts/index.md

 Each topic queue has a set of Kafka Consumers per priority level range.
-Each of these Kafka Consumers uses a separate Consumer Group, such that every job is read once by a Kafka Consumer but is only processed if the job priority level matches the Kafka Consumer priority rang.
+Each of these Kafka Consumers uses a separate Consumer Group, such that every job is read once by a Kafka Consumer but is only processed if the job priority level matches the Kafka Consumer priority range.
-Each Kafka Consumer has a pool of Job Consumer workers, higher priority Kafka Consumers have more workers in their pool than lower priority Kafka Consumer.
+Each Kafka Consumer has a pool of Job Consumer workers, higher priority Kafka Consumers have more workers in their pool than lower priority Kafka Consumers.
 This means that the amount of available resources provided is a function of priority range.

 ### Job Expiration